-At Gonzalez & Cartwright, P.A., we have over a decade of experience serving the legal needs of the Hispanic community, and we understand the unique issues that many of our clients face.
-We work tirelessly to provide the highest-quality legal representation while also remaining active throughout the Hispanic community through volunteerism and grassroots community involvement.
+At Gonzalez & Cartwright, P.A., we have over a decade of experience serving the legal needs of the local community in South Florida, and we understand the unique issues that many of our clients face.
+We work tirelessly to provide the highest-quality legal representation while also remaining active throughout the community through volunteerism and grassroots community involvement.
 While many personal injury firms treat their clients like case numbers, our clients are more than just a file number.
 We provide personal attention and genuine, compassionate support to each and every one of our clients.
 By choosing our Boynton Beach attorneys as your legal representation after a car accident, you can rest assured that we will be relentless in our fight to protect your rights and secure full and fair compensation for your injuries.

 Schedule a Free Initial Consultation with a Reputable Car Accident Lawyer in West Palm Beach, FL

 If you would like to consult with an attorney as to the cause of your car accident, contact our offices at 561-533-0345, or toll-free at 888-888-3903, to schedule a free initial consultation.
+We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.
 Our attorneys speak both English and Spanish, and we serve the Palm Beach County and Broward County areas, including Fort Lauderdale, West Palm Beach, Pompano Beach, Lake Worth, Greenacres, Boynton Beach, and Deerfield Beach, FL.

 FAQ: What does Florida’s no-fault rule mean following a car accident?